SparkPost/php-sparkpost/README.md

 ```

 ### Send An API Call Using The Base Request Function
-We provide a base request function to access any resource.
+We provide a base request function to access any of our API resources.
 ```php
 <?php
 require 'vendor/autoload.php';